Resident Undergraduate Programs

 Please contact the Admissions Office with any questions via E-mail.
 In certain cases one or more requirements may be waived.

 Prescott College welcomes home schooled students and other students with non-traditional high school equivalencies.
-If you did part or all of your high school work as a home-schooled student, you will need to submit evidence of academic readiness through a portfolio.
+Official high school transcripts come from a homeschool clearinghouse, guild, or association.
+If transcripts are unavailable, we encourage you to consider FastTranscripts.com, offered in concert with the Home School Legal Defense Association (HSLDA).
+You may also submit evidence of academic readiness through a portfolio.
 At minimum, the portfolio should be 5 to 10 pages and include: course titles, course descriptions, and bibliography.
 Some prior applicants have chosen to also include writing samples, photography, and CD-ROMs of artwork.

 Applications from international students are welcome.
 Students whose native language is not English must exhibit a competency in the English language, with a TOEFL (Test of English as a Foreign Language) score of at least 500 on the paper-based, 173 on the computer-based, or 61 on the Internet-based test.
 Applications should be submitted early to avoid problems caused by delays in processing Visa documents.

-Students seeking to transfer to the Resident Undergraduate Bachelor of Arts Program must complete the equivalent of four terms of full-time enrollment as a minimum enrollment requirement.
-Students seeking to transfer to the Limited-Residency (distance) Bachelor of Arts Program will complete a minimum of 10 upper division courses (a minimum of 8 upper division courses completed in the major taken through Prescott College) in order to graduate.
+Students seeking to transfer to the Resident Undergraduate Bachelor of Arts Program must complete the equivalent of four terms of full-time enrollment at Prescott College as a minimum enrollment requirement.
 Transfer students do not need an Associate’s degree to apply.
 Students are generally considered to be “transfer students” if they apply to Prescott College with college credit earned after high school.

-All Undergraduate students, either Resident or Limited-Residency, must complete a minimum of 120 semester credits before becoming eligible to graduate with a Bachelor of Arts or Bachelor of Science degree from Prescott College.
-Up to 90 semester credits can transfer.
+All Undergraduate students must complete a minimum of 120 semester credits before becoming eligible to graduate with a Bachelor of Arts or Bachelor of Science degree from Prescott College.
 Only courses that are numbered 100 level and above and completed with a C grade or higher will be accepted as transfer credit, and this credit must be from a regionally accredited school.

 Transfer students who have successfully completed four terms of college study (90 transferable quarter credits or 60 transferable semester credits) are not required to submit high school transcripts.
 All other application requirements apply.